trishamrkt/web-search-engine/README.md

 2. Installing BeautifulSoup Library (V 4.6.0)<br>
    $ pip install beautifulsoup4

 3. Installing NumPy (V 1.13.3)<br>
    $ pip install numpy

 4. Installing Beaker<br>
+   $ pip install Beaker

+5. Installing OAuth2 Library <br>
+   $ pip install oauth2client

+6. Instaling Google API Client for Python<br>
-   $ pip install beaker
+   $ pip install --upgrade google-api-python-client

 5. Install http2 (AMI Linux dependency)<br>
    $ pip install httplib2

+NOTE: For MAC users installing OAuth2 Library
+- It is recommended to use a virtual environment for the command line so as not to conflict with existing files during the oauth2client installation process
+- Can install virtual environment with the following command:
+   $ pip install virtualenv

 -------------------------------------------------
-RUNNING WEB APPLICATION:
+RUNNING WEB APPLICATION ON LOCAL MACHINE:
 -------------------------------------------------
+Code Alterations:
+1. In /MainApp.py:
+  - Change Bottle Script to run with host='localhost' and port='8000'
+  - Change Google Redirect URL in Flow class initialization to redirect_uri='http://localhost:8000/redirect'
+  - Change Google CLIENT_ID and CLIENT_SECRET to correct values

+Running Application:
-1. Enter ' $ python MainApp.py ' in:
+2. Enter ' $ python MainApp.py ' in:
   Terminal (Mac)
   Command Prompt (Windows)
 2. Open up web browser.
 Navigate to 'localhost:8000'
 3. Enter search string in input box.

+Anonymous Mode:
-  - The results and history data tables will then be displayed to you.
+  - The results table with words and their word counts will be displayed

-  - To return to the search page, click on the logo in the top left hand corner of the web page.
+Signed_in Mode:
+  - Results table, 20 most popular keyword searches, and 10 most recent words will be displayed
+  - Your search history will be saved for every subsequent login

 -------------------------------------------------
 TESTING: